dkbarn/epub3-generator/README.md

 # epub3-generator
-Command line tool to generate an EPUB3 with Media Overlays ("Read-along" books) from an EPUB + audiobook pair
+Command line tool to generate an EPUB3 with Media Overlays ("Read-aloud" eBooks) from an EPUB + audiobook pair